 The purpose of our cloud services comparison

-Comparison of cloud compute services
+Top three cloud provider comparison of cloud compute services

 General Purpose Virtual Machines